frameworks

 A framework is different.
 It’s a way of looking that holds up across industries, across decades, across the specific mess of your specific business.

 The six below come from people who studied workplaces for a living — Deming, Argyris, Checkland — and from research I did at Griffith University on how small teams build difficult things together.
-I lean on them in my consulting because they keep being right.
+I lean on them in my own thinking because they keep being right.

 The six